-- Hindering or impeding official electoral activities by breach of the peace, disorder, or violence or threat of violence is a misdemeanor. - $\boldsymbol{\cdot}$ Disobeying a lawful command of an election official is a misdemeanor. - Concealing, damaging, destroying, removing, or tampering with voting equipment, or attempting to prevent the correct operation of voting equipment, is a felony.
+- Hindering or impeding official electoral activities by breach of the peace, disorder, or violence or threat of violence is a misdemeanor. - Disobeying a lawful command of an election official is a misdemeanor. - Concealing, damaging, removing, or tampering with voting equipment or attempting to prevent its correct operation is a felony.

-VOTING HOURS 7 a.m. - 8 p.m.

-ELECTION DATES

-2023 - No statewide elections, Local

-elections on varying dates 2024 - General Election: November 5 msa.maryland.gov/msa/ mdmanual/41electp/html/forth.html mamanual/41etectp/ntmt/fortn.ntr info.sbe@maryland.gov

-For other election dates:

-REPORT SUSPICIOUS BEHAVIOR TO Maryland State Board of Elections:
+VOTING HOURS 7 a.m. to 8 p.m.
+2024 ELECTION DATES Primary Election: May 14 General Election: November 5 For other election dates: elections.maryland.gov/ elections/2024/index.html REPORT SUSPICIOUS BEHAVIOR TO Maryland State Board of Elections: 800-222-8683; info sbeamaryland.gov; elections.maryland.gov Your local Board of Elections: elections.maryland.gov/about/ county_boards.html

-Local Boards of Election:

-elections.maryland.gov/about/ county_boards.html